-You’ve received your Curve card, added your existing cards into the Curve app and now you’re ready to start spending with all your cards in one.
+You’ve received your Curve card, added your existing cards into the Curve app and are ready to start spending.

 But first you’d like to check: how is your spending protected with Curve?

 You may know that credit cards include consumer protection (such as Section 75) and you trust that your bank will help if something goes wrong.
 But Curve isn’t a credit card or a bank.